danships/kanboard-import-trello/readme.md

 - trelloKey and trelloToken.
 You can get yourself a key and a token to your board from https://trello.com/app-key (look for "Click here to request a token to be used in the example")
 - trelloboard, the shortlink of your Trello Board.
 You can find that in the URL in your webbrowser, eg. in https://trello.com/b/AbCdEf5g/my-board it would be the AbCdEf5g
 - userId, this value is optional.
 Comments in kanboard require a user that writes the comment.
 If a valid userId is provided then comments are also copied.

+Please note that after the import there will be no users linked to the board.
+You can use the kanboard admin account to access the Permissions page of the new project to add users to it.

 ## Known limitations
 - Creation and modification timestamps are not copied